subha19012005/AI-Product-Review-Analyzer/README.md

      Word clouds for positive and negative features Summary of customer opinion

-Notes:
-  CSV files must contain a column named review.
-  TextBlob is used for sentiment analysis and feature extraction, which works best with longer sentences.
-  The application supports multiple reviews at once, either via text input or CSV upload.

-Screenshots:
+---

-Known Limitations
+## Known Limitations
 TextBlob works better with longer sentences; short phrases may be classified as neutral.
 CSV input may not perfectly match text input for very short reviews.
 Does not yet support user authentication or database storage.

+---

-Future Improvements
+## Future Improvements:
 Integrate advanced NLP models like VADER or transformers for better sentiment accuracy.
 Add database support (MySQL/PostgreSQL) for persistent storage.
 Enhance frontend using React or another modern frontend framework.
 Include filtering and searching for multiple products in the dashboard.